wiegandlmu/Image-Stitcher-for-Fiji-ImageJ/README.md

-# Keyence Image Stitcher for Fiji
+# Image Stitcher for Fiji ImageJ

 This ImageJ macro, designed for use within **Fiji** ([https://fiji.sc/](https://fiji.sc/)), automates the stitching of multiple images taken with a **Keyence microscope** into a single large image.
 It's particularly useful for images acquired using the **Multi-Point (mosaic)** function.